Next Start

-The History of NASCAR: How It All Started
+The History of NASCAR: Inspiring Motorsports Legacy

-Daytona Beach, Florida, was a common location for setting land-speed records, with drivers gathering to compete in events to see which cars were the fastest.
+Daytona Beach, Florida, was a common location for setting land speed records, with drivers gathering to compete in events to see which cars were the fastest.
 Race competitor and businessman William “Bill” France Sr. saw there was a need to promote and sanction racing.

-Keep reading to find out more about NASCAR history, as well as the specialized technician training program offered at NASCAR Technical Institute.
+Keep reading to find out more about NASCAR history, as well as the specialized technician training program offered at NASCAR Technical Institute!

-During the 1920s and ’30s, the preferred location for speed record competitions was Daytona Beach, where drivers raced on a 4.1-mile course that featured a 1.5-mile to 2-mile stretch of beach as a straightaway and a beachfront highway as another part of the course.
+During the 1920s and ’30s, the preferred location for speed record competitions was Daytona Beach, where drivers raced on a 4.1-mile course that featured a 1.5- to 2-mile stretch of beach as a straightaway and a beachfront highway as another part of the course.

 After Prohibition was repealed in 1933, stock car racing was still popular, and drivers continued transporting moonshine in the South.
 Cars got faster, which helped improve the racing scene in Daytona.